 Isaac Hand

-Isaac Hand Office: Gates-Blake Hall, room 435 Phone: Email Interests:
+Isaac Hand Office: Gates-Blake Hall, room 435 Email Interests:

 Intellectual history, the modern Middle East, urbanism, urban history, social thought, the Ottoman Empire, Turkey, the post-Ottoman world